Jean-Emile/kevoree/kevoree-corelibrary/javase/org.kevoree.library.javase.webSocketGrp/README.md

 # WebSocketGroup documentation

-This Kevoree Group aim to provide a WebSocket implementation of fragment communications
+This Kevoree Group provides a WebSocket implementation of fragment communications

-## What could I use ?
+## What could I use it for?
 In this module you have 4 different kinds of group.
 Each one has its own purpose and works with WebSocket API such as [Webbit] [1] & [Java_WebSocket] [2]

 ## The 4 different groups
 * **WebSocketGroup**: starts a server on each fragment meaning that if a node is behind a router you probably won't be able to push/pull anything from it.
 Plus, for each request (pull, push) a dedicated client will be created.

 * **WebSocketGroupMasterServer**: requires that you specify **one** (and only one) master server within your group nodes making this group a fully centralized network.
-Each other nodes will connect themselves to this master server.
-This group disallows push/pull requests on every nodes but the **master server** one; throwing exceptions back at you if you dare to try anyway :D
+Other nodes will connect themselves to this master server.
+This group disallows push/pull requests on all nodes except the **master server**; throwing exceptions back at you if you dare to try anyway :D

 * **WebSocketGroupEchoer**: same as **WebSocketGroupMasterServer** but this one allows you to push/pull on each node

-* **WebSocketGroupQueuer**: same as **WebSocketGroupEchoer** but this one is able to acknowledge that some nodes from its group are not yet connected to him so it will keep a **waitingQueue** up-to-date with the different push requests in order to dispatch pushed models to client when they will initiate a connection to the master server
+* **WebSocketGroupQueuer**: same as **WebSocketGroupEchoer** but this one puts not-yet-connected nodes into a **waitingQueue**, and dispatched pushed models (in the order they have been pushed) to clients when they initiate a connection to the master server

 ## What about the first one : *WebSocketGroup*
 ### Node start